SystemsApproach/book/preface.rst

 -  Oguz Sunay: Cellular Networks
 -  Thomas Vachuska: Network Management

-Along with the following individuals (github users) for their various contributions and bug fixes:
+Along with the following individuals (GitHub users) for their various contributions and bug fixes:

 .. hlist::